nonchip/arTIfiCE/README.md

 > Pretty convenient for us honestly, especially when everything has been good so far with TI not patching the issue for years, so it will be pretty clear why the fix happened :)

 oh yeah i 110% believe you're holding back on us solely because you're afraid TI are merely unable to debug their own software for years, if you find it "honestly pretty convenient" to sic "the whole community of users" at a single dev. totally not just your god complex being hurt.

+---

+btw all of the above developments (from the ~~stricken~~ text to this line) happened within hours after years of silence... make of that what you will.